-Once you know the teams, make copies of the TRFs and arrange them by Team and Division and Level of Play.
+Once you know the teams arrange the TRFs by Team and Division and Level of Play.
 Copies of any completed TRF Adjustment Forms must be sent with the Post package.

-Any welcome letters or goodie bags should be labeled ahead of timer, ready for team's first game.
+Any welcome letters or goodie bags should be labeled ahead of time ready for team's first game.
 (Particular note should be taken of possible changes in game times, tournament rules, etc.)